+While it's easy to find advice about saving for college, it's sometimes harder to find advice on putting those savings to good use.
+Education is, after all, an investment, and no investment should be made unless you have reason to believe the return will be worth it.
 The problem is, how do you calculate the return on investment (ROI) on an education?
 To do this, you need to estimate the value of two variables: the cost of college and the income you are likely to earn with your degree.
 Here are eight steps you can use to tackle this process.

 1. Identify the targetDon't start by choosing a major.
 You should look past that and envision what career you hope to pursue.
 That choice will drive both the cost and the eventual reward of your investment in education.

 2. Review past performanceThe Bureau of Labor Statistics (BLS) website is a good source for recent data on average earnings by profession, so you can see what people in your chosen field typically earn.

 3. Assess future prospectsThe BLS produces an Occupational Outlook Handbook that projects the expected job growth for various professions.
 This can help you decide whether there will be strong demand for your prospective occupation.

 4. Decide how to make the investmentFind out what qualifications you need to get a job in your chosen field, including what type and level of degree is required, and whether there are certain schools that are favored by hiring managers in the profession.
 Don't just choose a major that sounds related to that profession -- look at some employment ads to see what employers actually want.
 Also, while the specifics of your education ROI will depend on a number of factors unique to your situation, a good starting point for identifying promising degrees is PayScale's College ROI report.

 5. Define the priceOnce you know what qualifications you will need, you can start to find out what getting those qualifications will cost.